Video for Change Approaches

 Video Advocacy

-By the time the term ‘video advocacy’ was being used in the 1980s, access to cameras had become far cheaper, more portable and therefore more accessible.
+By the time the term ‘video advocacy’ is being used in the 1980s, access to cameras had become far cheaper, more portable and therefore more accessible.
 Video Advocacy emphasises the use of video to speak to and influence power.
 Very often the goal is to advance policy or political change.

 • Focuses on addressing specific law, policy or practice change, or influencing a particular event/ongoing situation